By William Young

 Reviewed by Eric Johnson

-Very similar to the Harry Potter phenomenon, The Shack (written by William Young) has taken the book publishing world by storm.
-First printed at Kinkos and handed out to Young’s friends and relatives, The Shack has been located at the top of the publishing charts for more than a decade.
+Very similar to the Harry Potter phenomenon, The Shack (written by William Young) has been acclaimed by many, including Evangelical Christians.
+First printed at a copy shop and handed out to Young’s friends and relatives, the book has been atop the publishing charts for more than a decade.
 A movie based on the book starring Sam Worthington was released in the United State opened on March 3rd, 2017 and is certain to be viewed by millions of people.

 What is it that makes this story so compelling?
 I believe bringing the three Persons of the Godhead to an almost-human level intrigues many readers.
-How many times have we said, “If only I could just see God face-to-face, just like Moses, wouldn’t that be awesome?”
-Yes, of course, but that just never happens.
-Or not until we read The Shack, which is based on a tragedy and helps us understand, perhaps in a metaphorical sense, how God feels when we go through the tough times and His desire to have a personal relationship with people, even when bad things happen to good people.
+Many times I have heard people say something like this: “If only I could just see God face-to-face, just like Moses, then I would believe.”
+Based on a tragic murder, The Shack was intended to help believers understand in a metaphorical sense how God feels when traveling through the tough times and His desire to have a personal relationship with people, even when bad things happen to good people.

 Despite these three points, I cannot recommend The Shack for four reasons:

 1. It presents a low view of scripture.
 According to the worldview portrayed by the author, the importance of studying God’s Word to find out His will for us today is deemphasized.
 Rather, he encourages personal revelation.
 Mormonism does the same thing: Just pray about whether or not the Book of Mormon is true, and God will make it manifest by a peace and comfort in our soul.
 But does it really work like that?
 Actually, God’s written Word is the only trustworthy source for revelation to humankind.
 It alone teaches everything that is necessary for salvation and is the standard for us to know Truth.
 Over and over again, the Bible testifies to its own uniqueness and sufficiency (i.e. 2 Tim.
 3:16; Ps.
 19:7; 2 Tim.
 2:15).